wisdom1456/neat-starter/src/posts/practiceareas/estate-planning.md

 description: Planning and preparation are important elements of ensuring a successful financial future for your family.
 author: Bernhardt Riley

-titletag: Estate Planning | Real Estate Litigaion | Bernhardt Riley
+titletag: Estate Planning | Real Estate Litigation | Bernhardt Riley
 metadesc: Planning and preparation are important elements of ensuring a successful financial future for your family.

 date: 2021-05-22T18:00:36.478Z
 thumbnail: /static/img/posts/post-compression/rowan-heuvel-bjej8by1jyq-unsplash.webp
 tags:
-    - Real Estate Litigaion
+    - Real Estate Litigation
 ---

 Planning and preparation are important elements of ensuring a successful financial future for your family.
 Creating an estate plan, drafting a will, and setting up a revocable living trust in advanced